Events & Tickets

 Aaron Grad is a composer, guitarist and writer based in Seattle.
 Besides providing program notes for the New World Symphony, he has been the Orpheus Chamber Orchestra’s program annotator since 2005 and also contributes notes to the Saint Paul Chamber Orchestra and Seattle Symphony.

-Stéphane Denève is Music Director of the Brussels Philharmonic, Principal Guest Conductor of The Philadelphia Orchestra, Music Director Designate of the St. Louis Symphony and Director of the Centre for Future Orchestral Repertoire.
-From 2011-16 he served as Chief Conductor of the Stuttgart Radio Symphony Orchestra and from 2005-12 as Music Director of the Royal Scottish National Orchestra.
+Stéphane Denève is Artistic Director of the New World Symphony, Music Director of the St. Louis Symphony Orchestra and will also be Principal Guest Conductor of the Netherlands Radio Philharmonic from 2023.
+He recently concluded terms as Principal Guest Conductor of The Philadelphia Orchestra and Chief Conductor of the Brussels Philharmonic, and previously served as Chief Conductor of Stuttgart Radio Symphony Orchestra (SWR) and Music Director of the Royal Scottish National Orchestra.

-Recognized internationally for the exceptional quality of his performances and programming, Mr. Denève regularly appears at major concert venues with the world’s greatest orchestras and soloists.
-He has a special affinity for the music of his native France, and is a passionate advocate for new music.
+Recognized internationally for the exceptional quality of his performances and programming, Stéphane Denève regularly appears at major concert venues with the world’s greatest orchestras and soloists.
+He has a special affinity for the music of his native France and is a passionate advocate for music of the 21st century.

-In the field of opera, Mr. Denève has led productions at the Royal Opera House, Glyndebourne Festival, La Scala, Deutsche Oper Berlin, Saito Kinen Festival, Gran Teatro de Liceu, Netherlands Opera, La Monnaie, Deutsche Oper am Rhein and Opéra National de Paris.
+In the field of opera, Stéphane Denève led a new production of Pelléas et Mélisande with the Royal Concertgebouw Orchestra and Netherlands Opera at the 2019 Holland Festival.
+Elsewhere, he has led productions at the Royal Opera House Covent Garden, Opéra National de Paris, Glyndebourne Festival, Teatro alla Scala, Deutsche Oper Berlin, Saito Kinen Festival, Gran Teatro del Liceu, La Monnaie and Deutsche Oper am Rhein.

-A graduate and prizewinner of the Paris Conservatory, Mr. Denève worked closely in his early career with Sir Georg Solti, Georges Prêtre and Seiji Ozawa.
-A gifted communicator and educator, he is committed to inspiring the next generation of musicians and listeners, and has worked regularly with young people in the fellowship programs of the Tanglewood Music Center and New World Symphony.
+A graduate and prize-winner of the Paris Conservatoire, Stéphane Denève worked closely in his early career with Sir Georg Solti, Georges Prêtre and Seiji Ozawa.
+A gifted communicator and educator, he is committed to inspiring the next generation of musicians and listeners and has worked regularly with young people in programs such as those of the New World Symphony, Tanglewood Music Center, Colburn School, European Union Youth Orchestra and Music Academy of the West.

 Didi Balle is the creator of a new genre of musical plays written for actors and orchestras called Symphonic Plays™.
 Since 2008 she has received 11 commissions by American orchestras to create, write and direct her symphonic plays.